JStaRFilms/adaptive-study-game/README.md

 - **AI-Powered Quiz Generation**: Automatically creates high-quality quizzes from your study materials.
 - **Multimodal Input**: Generate quizzes from a mix of sources:
   - Pasted text notes
-  - Documents (`.txt`, `.pdf`, `.docx`, `.md`)
+  - Documents (`.txt`, `.pdf`, `.docx`, `.md`, `.pptx`)
   - Spreadsheets (`.xlsx`, `.csv`)
   - Images (`.png`, `.jpg`, `.webp`)
-  - Audio Files (`.mp3`, `.m4a`, `.wav`, etc.) - The AI transcribes the content for you.
+  - Audio Files (`.mp3`, `.m4a`, `.wav`, etc.)
+  - **YouTube videos** via URL.
 - **Flexible Knowledge Sources**: Choose how the AI generates questions:
   - **Notes Only**: Strictly uses the materials you provide.
   - **Notes + AI Knowledge**: Supplements your notes with the AI's vast general knowledge.
   - **Notes + Web Search**: Uses Google Search to find the latest information on your topic.
+- **Diverse Question Types**: Keep study sessions fresh with a variety of formats:
+  - Multiple Choice
+  - True/False
+  - Fill-in-the-Blank (with AI-powered fuzzy matching)
+  - Open-Ended (for Exam Mode)
+  - **Matching**: Drag and drop to match concepts with definitions.
+  - **Sequence**: Drag and drop to arrange steps in chronological order.
+- **Spaced Repetition System (SRS)**: An intelligent review mode that schedules questions based on your past performance, helping you commit information to long-term memory.
-- **AI Study Coach Chat**: While taking a quiz, slide out a chat panel to ask the AI for hints or explanations about the current question.
-The AI has context on your notes and the quiz.
+- **AI Study Coach Chat**: While taking a quiz or reviewing results, slide out a chat panel to ask the AI for hints or explanations.
+The AI has context on your notes and the specific quiz.
+- **AI-Powered Feedback & Analytics**:
-- **AI Study Coach Feedback**: After each quiz, receive personalized feedback from an AI coach that analyzes your performance to identify your strengths and weaknesses.
+  - **Personalized Reports**: After each quiz, receive feedback from an AI coach that analyzes your performance to identify strengths and weaknesses.
-- **Actionable Recommendations**: The AI coach provides clear next steps, including a one-click button to instantly generate a new, focused practice quiz on the topics you need to improve on.
+  - **Actionable Recommendations**: The AI coach provides clear next steps, including a one-click button to instantly generate a new, focused practice quiz.
+  - **Statistics Dashboard**: View your overall performance, track accuracy over time, and see your strongest and weakest topics across all study sets.
-- **Multiple Question & Study Modes**:
+- **Advanced Study Modes**:
-  - **Practice Mode**: Timed multiple choice, true/false, and fill-in-the-blank questions.
+  - **Practice Mode**: Timed questions with points, streaks, and speed bonuses.
   - **Review Mode**: Untimed, self-paced version of Practice Mode.
   - **Exam Mode**: A simulated exam with open-ended questions requiring long-form answers.
-- **AI-Powered Exam Grading**: In Exam Mode, submit typed answers and **upload images of handwritten work**.
-The AI grades your responses against a rubric, providing a score and detailed feedback for each question.
+The AI grades your typed answers and **uploaded images of handwritten work**.
-- **AI Exam Prediction**: A powerful "detective mode" where the AI acts as your teacher to predict likely exam questions.
-Prime the AI with your teacher's persona, past exams, and other materials for a highly tailored study guide.
+- **AI Exam Prediction**: A powerful "detective mode" where the AI acts as your teacher to predict likely exam questions based on your notes, past exams, and teacher's style.
-- **Gamified Learning**: A redesigned quiz interface with points, streaks, and speed bonuses to make studying engaging.
-- **Persistent Study Sets**: Create, edit, and save study sets.
-Your notes and associated files are saved in your browser's local storage.
+- **Persistent Local Storage**: Create, edit, and save study sets.
+Your notes and quiz history are saved securely in your browser's IndexedDB.
-- **Quiz History & Progress Tracking**: Every quiz session is automatically saved.
-Review past attempts to track your scores, accuracy, and improvement over time.
-- **Detailed Answer Review**: After each quiz, access a comprehensive review screen showing each question, your answer, the correct answer, and a clear explanation.
-The AI Study Coach report is also available here.

 ## 🚀 Project Philosophy
 > This project is built on a few core principles: